I come from a long line of antagonists.

 Note the dot-matrix quality of the text.
 The printout had been laying around a while.

 The sheet speaks for itself.
 I don’t have to make any more comment – well, except to point out that it makes more sense if you replace “on purpose” with “by accident”.
-The red could of vendetta can muddle one’s editing ability.
+The red cloud of vendetta can muddle one’s editing ability.

 So that’s my genetic heritage, which sort of explains this, although a) my vendetta is more passive; b) my vendetta was actually carried out until it overwhelmed me; and c) I never bought a paint gun with which to peg speeding jet-skiers in the canal behind my house.